alejoalvarez/java/Java Core/Exceptions.md

 | You cannot throw multiple exceptions.	| You can declare multiple exceptions e.g.
  public void method()throws  IOException,SQLException.

-## ExceptionHandling with MethodOverriding
+## Exception Handling with Method Overriding

-There are many rules if we talk about methodoverriding with exception handling.
+There are many rules if we talk about method overriding with exception handling.
 The Rules are as follows:

 - If the superclass method does not declare an exception
     - If the superclass method does not declare an exception, subclass overridden method cannot declare the checked exception but it can declare unchecked exception.